-a: Richardson states that this work has little value, and is out of sequence when compared with that of St. Jerome.
-However, we cannot ignore the fact that it is a very useful addition, which may be considered as a second volume of Jerome's work.

-b: It consists of 99 chapters, and continues till 495 AD.
-It concludes with the writings of the author himself.
+- a: Richardson states that this work has little value, and is out of sequence when compared with that of St. Jerome. - b: It consists of 99 chapters, and continues till 495 AD.
+It concludes with the writings of the author himself. - c.

-c.
 Gennadius was semi-Pelagian, and this has influenced his work, at the same time he was a man of extensive knowledge and accurate judgment.
 His work remains of prime importance for the history of ancient Christian literature.

-Many writers composed works in the same style, such as Isidore of Serville (died 636 A.D.), who gave special interest to the Spanish writers; and his disciple Ildephonsus of Toledo (d.
-667 AD).
+Many writers composed works in the same style, such as Isidore of Serville (died 636 A.D.), who